 On the preprint service landing page, click the Add a preprint button.

 You will be taken to the "Submit Preprint" page.

 You can upload a preprint file in either one of the following two ways.
 All file types are supported and most render in browser.

 When you upload a new preprint, an OSF project will be created to connect to your preprint so that you can add supplemental files.

-Click Upload new preprint.
+Click the Upload new preprint button.

-Next, type a title for your preprint into the textbox that appears.
+Then enter a title for your preprint into the textbox that appears.
 Note: The preprint filename is permanent and cannot be changed or edited after the preprint has been submitted.

 Then, click Save and continue.